 One day, the team walked into the conference room greeted by buckets of ice cream in four different flavors.

 The ScrumMaster said that he had not eaten ice cream in a very long time but he wanted to start again and he needed their recommendations.
 Each team member needed to try the different flavors and write pros and cons of each one.
-After all flavors were tasted and discussed, a final recommendations was given.
+After all, flavors were tasted and discussed, a final recommendation was given.